felipy2k/fedora-Y2K/README.md

 GNOME's system-level `gnome-mimeapps.list` can override user-level defaults.
 The script uses three methods simultaneously — `xdg-mime`, `gio mime`, and direct writes to `~/.config/mimeapps.list` — to reliably set VLC as the default for all common audio and video formats.

 **Chrome touchpad gestures**
 The script enables two-finger swipe back/forward in Chrome by writing `--ozone-platform=wayland` and `--enable-features=TouchpadOverscrollHistoryNavigation` to `~/.config/chrome-flags.conf` and to a user-level copy of the `.desktop` file.
 The operation is idempotent — safe to run multiple times.
-If Chrome isn't installed yet when option `[8]` is run in isolation, the script warns and prompts you to re-run after installation.

-**RPM Fusion update conflicts**
-When Fedora releases a system update (e.g. `ffmpeg-free`, `mesa`) and RPM Fusion hasn't yet published the corresponding freeworld package, DNF/GNOME Software can throw confusing dependency errors.
-The script sets `best=False` in `/etc/dnf/dnf.conf` — this tells DNF to skip unresolvable packages rather than abort the entire update, so your system keeps updating normally until RPM Fusion catches up (usually within hours or days).
+**NordVPN**
+Installed via the official NordVPN installer (`downloads.nordcdn.com`), which handles the repository, GPG key, and package in one step.
+Both **CLI and GUI** are installed (`-p nordvpn-gui`).
+The `nordvpnd` daemon is enabled automatically and your user is added to the `nordvpn` group.
+After installation, run `nordvpn login` and use `newgrp nordvpn` for immediate use without logout.

 **FreeOffice**
 Installed via the official SoftMaker script *before* LibreOffice is removed, ensuring no gap in office suite availability.
+Connectivity is checked first — if offline, the step is skipped with instructions to retry.

 **Reliability & recovery**
 The script ships several safety features:
 - **Logging** — every run writes a full timestamped log to `~/fedora-y2k-YYYYMMDD-HHMMSS.log`
 - **Robust error handling** — failures in any single step are logged as warnings and never abort the script
+- **Grouped installs** — RPM packages are installed in 7 independent groups (Base tools, Browsers, Multimedia, Graphics, Gaming, GNOME apps, Utilities), so a failure in one group is visible and isolated
 - **Disk space check** — warns if `/` has less than 15 GB free before a full install
-- **Package backup** — before removing bloatware, the full RPM list is saved to `~/fedora-y2k-packages-before-cleanup-*.txt` so you can restore everything with `sudo dnf install $(cat <file>)`
+- **Package backup** — before removing bloatware, the full RPM list is saved to `~/fedora-y2k-packages-before-cleanup-*.txt`
-- **Final summary** — at the end, the script reports total warnings encountered and the log path
+- **Final summary** — reports total warnings encountered and the log path
 - **Idempotent** — safe to re-run; already-applied changes (ffmpeg swap, mesa drivers, Chrome flags, dnf.conf) are skipped

 **Non-blocking failures**
-The script uses a `try()` function — if any step fails (package already installed, unavailable, network error, etc.), it logs a warning and continues.
-No single failure aborts the entire process.
+The `try()` function wraps every command — if anything fails, it logs a warning and continues.
+No single failure aborts the process.

 ---